defold/doc/docs/en/manuals/adapting-graphics-to-screen-size.md

 ## Testing on different screen resolutions

-While it is recommended to test on actual hardware as much as possible it is also at times more convenient to test how the game behaves on different screen resolutions while developing the game on your local machine.
+While it is recommended to test on actual hardware as much as possible it is sometimes more convenient to test how the game behaves on different screen resolutions while developing the game on your local machine.
 Defold provides a menu option where you can switch between different screen resolutions while the game is running.
 Selecting a screen resolution option from the menu will resize the window and trigger any window listener set using window.set_listener() as well as apply a new gui layout if needed.